-Krishnan Namboodiri is a Tantric priest from South India.
-He is trained in the classical tradition of mantras (sacred sounds), pujas (prayer ceremonies), homas (fire rituals), and yantras (sacred geometric designs).
-He performs many special rituals on a daily basis for the ashram.
+Krishnan Namboodiri is a Tantric priest from South India, trained in the classical tradition of mantras (sacred sounds), pujas (prayer ceremonies), homas (fire rituals), and yantras (sacred geometric designs).
+He performs many daily and special rituals for the ashram.

 Latif Bolat specializes in Sufi music and the ancient Turkish mystical-devotional music genre.
 By creating an intimate, storytelling atmosphere, he explains Turkish folk and mystical music and its sociopolitical and cultural elements. http://www.latifbolat.com

-Gaura Vani started studying sacred music in Vrindavan, India since at the age of six.
-Today, he shares the magic he received and performs extensively with his kirtan ensemble, As Kindred Spirits, throughout the world.
+Gaura Vani began studying sacred music in Vrindavan, India, at the age of six.
+Today, he shares the magic he received and performs extensively with his kirtan ensemble throughout the world.
 His albums include Ten Million Moons and Nectar of Devotion.http://www.gauravani.com